Glacial-Web/glacial-code-snippets/README.md

 ---

-### Kadence Blocks - Eliminates the tabs and converts the content into a regular column on 767px screens and lower
+### Kadence Blocks eliminates tabs and converts the content into a regular column on 767px screens and lower

 ```css
 @media (max-width: 767px) {